Sydney Hop On Hop Off Bus Tour with Big Bus Tours

-Enjoy a fabulous day exploring the Harbour City on this Sydney hop on hop off bus tour.
-You’ll get a superb view of many of the city’s key sights from the upper deck, across two routes, and plenty of information from the on-board commentary.
+This hop on hop off bus tour is a fabulous way to explore Sydney.
+You’ll get a superb view of many of the city’s key sights from the upper deck, and plenty of information from the on-board commentary.
 Visit the Opera House, Kings Cross, Darling Harbour, Chinatown, The Rocks, Bondi Beach and more.
-There are 33 stops in total.
+There are two routes to take, and 33 stops in total.
 Duration: 24/48 hours

 As you make your way into Sydney’s CBD, its famed landmarks stretch across the city-scape.